 Classroom Training for the US Department of Energy’s Home Energy Score Assessor

-Satisfy the most difficult and time consuming portion of training to become an approved home energy score assessor.
-The simulated online training has proven to take substantial time to complete.
-FABI’s special one day class will guide you to success through classroom style training, in conjunction with the FABI Summer Conference.
-Once the classroom training is complete, you can then register for the virtual mentorship portion through Inspection Depot ($255 – discounted from $375 for attendees of the classroom training).
+Satisfy the most difficult and time consuming portion of a 2-part training to become an Approved Home Energy Score Assessor.
+The “Simulated Online Training” (SIM) has proven to take substantial time and effort to complete.
+FABI’s special one-day class will guide you to success through classroom style training, in conjunction with the FABI Fall Conference.
+Once the classroom training is complete, you can then register for the Virtual Mentorship portion through I.D.
+Energy. ($200 – discounted from $375 for attendees of the classroom training)

 FAQ – As answered by Brent Loya with Inspection Depot: